Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_19_Alternative_Splicing/Group_19_Alternative_Splicing.md

 2. Isoform identification and quantification:

 The technology excels in identifying and quantifying different splice isoforms, especially ones that are rare or complex.
-This is very important in understanding the full diversity of transcriptomes in different cells and tissues.
-[14]
+This is very important in understanding the full diversity of transcriptomes in different cells and tissues [14].

 3. Complex splicing events are more easly identified:

-Long read sequencing can be employed to investigate complex splicing events in genes with multiple exons and extensive alternative splicing. long read sequencing can help provide for us a clearer picture of the splicing landscape, which might be difficult to resolve with short read sequencing.
-[14]
+Long read sequencing can be employed to investigate complex splicing events in genes with multiple exons and extensive alternative splicing. long read sequencing can help provide for us a clearer picture of the splicing landscape, which might be difficult to resolve with short read sequencing [14].

 ### What is Iso-Seq?